Azores Remote Stay

 Furnas

-A volcanic valley where the earth boils, food is cooked underground, and natural hot springs reach 40°C. One of the most extraordinary places in Europe — and one of the Azores' best-kept secrets.
+A volcanic valley where the earth boils, food is cooked underground, and natural hot springs reach 40°C. One of the most extraordinary places in Europe.

 40 min from PDL